 - I haven’t yet tried wool dryer balls with essential oils, but some day I definitely will!
 If you love them, let me know.
 I love the idea of them, but I can’t say whether they work…someday I will change this and update my post!

 - Oh, and we discovered another product we both like: Downy Wrinkle Releaser Plus.
 My mom uses it mainly for getting out wrinkles in a hurry, and I use it mainly for eliminating static cling.
 I had no expectations when I used this for static, but it completely zapped it away!
-I don’t love the scent of it, but it works, so I can overlook that.
+The scent isn’t my favorite, but I can overlook that because it works so well.
 I just try to use it the night before I need it.

 You can see the finish line ahead of you now…it’s just that difficult time of day known as always when it’s time to get clothes put away.
 These tips might just make your job a little easier.

 - Hang up clothes right away.
-(My mom had a closet rod and shelf installed above the washer and dryer.)
+My mom had a closet rod and shelf installed above the washer and dryer.
+She hangs up the dress shirts and slacks as soon as they come out of the dryer.

-- When you take clothes off the hanger, put the empty hangers on the end of the rack in your closet.
-When you go to hang clothes, you can grab them all at the same time.
+- When you’re getting dressed and take clothes off the hanger, put the empty hangers on the end of the rack in your closet.
+This way when you go to hang clothes up, you can grab all the hangers you need (the exact right amount!) all at the same time.

-- When folding clothes, put on a guilty-pleasure TV show.
+- When folding clothes, put on a guilty-pleasure TV show, or an easy-watching Hallmark movie.
+This is kind of a must, friends.

 - And, from Becky Hastings (see the comments): Pray for each person in your family as you fold their laundry!
 I love this tip.

-- Or, put freshly laundered clothes on one end, because those are the clothes that were worn recently.
-When you go to get dressed, work from the other end of the rack, and you won’t be wearing the same clothes too often.
+- Put freshly laundered clothes on one end of your closet, because those are the clothes that you wore (and washed) recently.
+When you get dressed, work from the other end of the rack, and you won’t be wearing the same clothes too often.